Barred Rock Chickens – What’s not to love about this striking breed? Discover all you need to know about this all-time favorite.

 How Many Eggs Per Year Do Barred Rocks Lay?

-About 280 eggs per year, although the actual amount will vary from bird to bird.
+Although the actual amount will vary from bird to bird.
 To ensure your chickens produce lots of eggs, you should feed them a healthy diet, including a 16% protein layer feed.

 Do Barred Plymouth Rocks Go Broody?

 Yes.
 Because Barred Rock chickens are a heritage breed, they tend to go broody.
 When the breed was first developed, modern incubators didn’t exist, so to hatch chicks, a broody hen was required.
-You can learn more about hatching chicks here.
-You can find the best incubators here.

-Barred Rock Chicken Breed Characteristics
+Barred Rock Chicken Appearance

 Barred Rock Chicken Coloring